 Super Bowl LVI guide: Rams and Bengals merch, TV and soundbar deals, Super Bowl food and more

-CBS Essentials has put together a guide on everything Super Bowl, including: how to watch the Super Bowl, the best TVs for watching sports on sale ahead of the Super Bowl, the best soundbar deals you can get right now, bean bags and other easy seating so everyone can be comfortable during the game, easy, impressive food to order for your Super Bowl party -- and an airfryer or an Instant Pot to keep it all warm.
+CBS Essentials has put together a guide on everything Super Bowl, including: where to buy Super Bowl tickets, how to watch the Super Bowl, the best TVs for watching sports on sale ahead of the Super Bowl, the best soundbar deals you can get right now, sofa beds and bean bags chairs and other easy seating so everyone can be comfortable during the game, easy, impressive food to order for your Super Bowl party -- and an airfryer or an Instant Pot to keep it all warm.

 Keep scrolling for your guide to everything Super Bowl LVI.